EMLGaming/NativeCpp_Electron_GUI/README.md

 **I AM CURRENTLY WORKING ON IT AND THIS IS NOT YET FINISHED**

+**I would not recommend doing this and I have quit there is no point in not just using QT**

 I do not recommend using this code yet I am just trying to get native c++ running on my GUI using electron.